Welcome to Oak's web page

 Just a few helpful notes:

-P.E - Tuesday and Wednesday afternoons, please remember kits and hairbands.
+P.E - Monday afternoons (Real PE) and Wednesday mornings, please remember kits and hairbands.

 Spellings - Friday mornings.